ric9rdo/SwiftUIMenuBar/README.md

 # SwiftUIMenuBar
 Bare Bones for a MacOS Menu Bar app.

-Hands-on leaning project, that can be further developed. ric9rdo 2020.
+Personal hands-on leaning project, that can be further developed. ric9rdo 2020.